medspacy/cycontext/README.md

 regular expressions and relates them using a NetworkX graph.

 # Key Features
-- cycontext is designed to be used as a [spaCy component](https://spacy.io/usage/processing-pipelines)
+- cycontext is used as a modular [spaCy component](https://spacy.io/usage/processing-pipelines)
-- It is designed to be modular and not intended to be an end-to-end clinical IE system
-- A spaCy pipeline processes one document at a time
-- Modifiers are defined in a knowledge base which are used to modify target spans, such as `doc.ents`
+- Modifiers are defined in a knowledge base which are used to modify target spans
 - Results are stored in a custom attribute `Doc._.context_graph`
+- Modifier -> target relationships are stored in `Doc._.context_graph.edges`

 # Basic Usage

+## Example
 ```python
 import spacy